This article describes how to test machine-level policies for the Mimecast Security Agent and is intended for use by administrators.

 - Configured policy definitions apply to Everyone.

-You can test machine-level blocking by using the following steps:
+You can test machine-level policies by using the following steps:

 - Ensure you aren't logged into the Mimecast Security Agent.

-- Confirm that a Mimecast block page is properly displayed by browsing to a domain where
+- If blocking, confirm that a Mimecast block page is properly displayed by browsing to a domain where

 - The policy you're testing defines a block.